dustinpfister/blog_posts/_posts/canvas-getting-started.md

     ());
 ```

-This results in just a simple black screen that has a actual matrix width of 320, and a height of 240 pixels.
-A typical starting point for any vanilla js canvas project.
+This results in just a simple black screen that has a actual native matrix width of 320, and a height of 240 pixels.
+A typical starting point for any vanilla js canvas project of mine.
+By native size I mean the actual with and height of the canvas in terms of the dimensions of the 2d matrix, not any kind of scaled width and height that can be set with css.

-In this example I am creating the canvas, and appending it to the body of an html document all with javaScript, rather than getting a reference to a canvas element that may exist before hand.
+In this example I am creating the canvas element, and then appending it to the body of an html document all with javaScript.
+Another option would be getting a reference to a canvas element that may exist before hand with one of several methods of doing so with canvas elements and elements in general such as the document get element by id method.

-By native size I mean the actual with and height of the canvas in terms of the dimensions of the 2d matrix, not any kind of scaled width and height.

 ## 2 - Actual size vs scaled size